Wheel Chocks FAQ's

 Which wheel chock should I buy?

 You need to consider the size of the vehicle, weight of the vehicle and the ground type when buying a wheel chock.
 Smaller tyres require smaller chocks.
 We have a range of wheel chocks suitable for cars and industrial machinery which can be viewed here.
-In addition we have aviation wheel chocks which are suitable for various aircraft sizes.

 What are wheel chocks made from?

 We have a variety of wheel chock which are produced from various materials including rubber, plastic and polyurethane.